Staff

 301 VPCADMIN

-Tammy Dean is the Practice and Implementation Coordinator and a Research Associate with the University of Cincinnati’s Corrections Institute.
+Tammy Dean is the Director of Applied Learning and a Senior Research Associate with the University of Cincinnati’s Corrections Institute.
 Mrs. Dean has a Bachelor’s Degree in Criminal Justice from the University of Massachusetts – Lowell and has worked in the field of corrections since 2006.